 - Traffic signal poles and mast arm

 - Highway lighting poles and mast arm

 - High mast lighting towers

+- Guardrail, guardrail posts, end sections, terminals, impact attenuators

 - Cable barrier

+- Sign posts and bases (less than 2 1/2" in diameter and square tubing)

 - Steel electrical conduit

-- Sign posts and bases (less than 2 1⁄2" in diameter and square tubing)

-This category covers pre-stressed and precast concrete items receiving full-time inspection by ODOT as the concrete items are cast.
+This category covers pre-stressed and precast concrete items receiving fulltime inspection by ODOT as the concrete items are cast.
 Items in this category are required to have a signed and dated project specific certification for each corporate entity involved in the manufacturing of the steel item from melting through all fabrication processes.
-This includes the Mill Test Reports with a certification from the supplier/fabricator that references the Buy America requirements and lists each corporate entity involved throughout the manufacturing processes.
+This includes the Mill Test Reports with a certification from the supplier

+/fabricator that references the Buy America requirements and lists each corporate entity involved throughout the manufacturing processes.
 Mill test reports and certification letters must include a statement similar to the following: "All manufacturing processes for these steel products, including the application of coatings have occurred in the United States."